Equity capital markets in United States: regulatory overview

 FINRA also prohibits managers and co-managers of an offering from publishing research:

-In an IPO, participating underwriters or dealers (other than managers and co-managers) cannot publish research during the 25-day period after the offering.
-However, none of these "quiet" periods apply to offerings by EGCs under the JOBS Act and rule revisions by FINRA in response to that Act.
-FINRA proposes to amend the quiet period requirements (see Question 26).
+None of these "quiet" periods apply to offerings by EGCs under the JOBS Act and rule revisions by FINRA in response to that Act.

 The bookbuilding procedure is used (see Question 14).
 Most IPOs include a retail component (about 10% to 30% of the shares are marketed to retail investors (see Question 14)).
 Issuers often use investment banks with significant retail distribution networks as co-managers or syndicate members to assist with this.
 The same process can apply in subsequent offerings.